HEAD COACH BOBBI PETERSEN

 When thinking about the tradition-filled history of UNI volleyball, few names jump out like Bobbi Petersen’s.
 A former standout on the court for UNI - and arguably the greatest player in the school’s history - she has continued her connection with the Purple and Old Gold as both an assistant coach, and as head coach.
 Under her guidance, she has taken UNI volleyball from its usual standard of excellence to a tier among the nation’s elite programs.

-In 2016, she is beginning her 17th year as the Panthers head coach.
-Petersen has posted an impressive 410-122 record at the helm of UNI’s program, with seven Missouri Valley Conference regular season titles, eight MVC tournament crowns and two NCAA Sweet 16 appearances to her credit.
-She ranks in the top 10 of active Division I coaches in winning percentage (.771), with the Panthers winning 20 or more matches in 14 of her 16 years as head coach.
+In 2017, she finished her 18th year as the Panthers head coach.
+Petersen has posted an impressive 461-141 record at the helm of UNI’s program, with seven Missouri Valley Conference regular season titles, eight MVC tournament crowns and two NCAA Sweet 16 appearances to her credit.
+She ranks in the top 10 of active Division I coaches in winning percentage (.766), with the Panthers winning 20 or more matches in 15 of her 16 years as head coach.

 Petersen joined an elite club of three MVC coaches to have reached 400 career victories in the 2015 season.
 Petersen joined Iradge Ahrabi-Fard (UNI - 503 wins) and Linda Dollar (Missouri State - 427 wins) on that illustrious coaching list.